 An extremely good advocate - She throws everything at a case

 Shazia practises in public and administrative law – including education law, discrimination, community care and human rights.
 Her practice also includes commercial work such as contractual disputes, property disputes relating to academies, advising on pensions in the context of local government, judicially reviewing decisions of the Financial Conduct Authority and procurement matters, particularly in relation to public authorities.
 She has a diverse practice, acting for local authorities; public bodies; NGOs; commercial organisations and individuals.
 She has been consistently ranked as a leading junior by the Legal 500.
 Shazia is also a qualified mediator (ADR Group).

 Where appropriate Shazia is happy to receive instructions on a direct access basis.

 From 2012-2017 Shazia was based in Geneva and has now returned to London.
 Shazia continues to work internationally and for UK based clients.

 Human rights & international administrative law

 Court of Protection

-Shazia is recommended by Legal 500 for Education.
+Shazia is recommended by Chambers UK and the Legal 500 for Education.
 It notes she is:

 - “An extremely efficient and competent advocate whose paperwork is excellent.”